evilcloud/cypherbooks/README.md

 Currently the development has paused, as I am reviewing the entry criteria
 ![](media/ramanyana_graph.png)

+## Made in Japan: Studies in Popular Music (2014)

 ![](media/made_in_japan.jpg)
-Made in Japan: Studies in Popular Music -- an academic study of the genealogy of Japanese popular music from Takarazuka Revue to enka.
+an academic study of the genealogy of Japanese popular music from Takarazuka Revue to Enka.
 J-pop and EDM are not addressed in the book.

 This book is the first attempt at non-fiction format.